vjsequi/vjsequi.github.io/_posts/2020-01-12-My_Portfolio.markdown

 ### Football Score predictor
 One of the "hello worlds" of many data scientist into machine learning is a score predictor machine, being it for tennis, football or any other sport.
-It's appealing beacuse there's a lot of data available, because it can be used for betting and because sports are fun.
+It's appealing because there's a lot of data available, because it can be used for betting and because sports are fun.

 [Football Score predictor](/Files/Football_predictor_AI.html)